adamnejm/awesomeness/README.md

 ## Features

 - **Flow system**
-	Easily create your own configurations by using the fallback system or by borrowing files from other configurations
+	Use other configurations as a base for your own one by using the fallback system or directly borrowing files

 - **Non-intrusive libraries**
 	Included libraries will run when you tell them to run, no behind the scenes bullshit, you're always in control